The Salt Path: Summary

-Raynor Winn (Ray) and her husband Moth, diagnosed with corticobasal degeneration, become homeless.
-They had invested a "substantial sum" in a company owned by a friend.
-When the company failed, leaving unpaid debts, the friend insisted they were liable for payment and took them to court.
-Unfamiliar with court processes and unable to afford a lawyer, they lost their case and their farm.
+Raynor Winn (Ray) and her husband Moth, who is diagnosed with corticobasal degeneration (CBD), lose their farm in North Wales after investing in a company owned by a friend.
+When the company fails, leaving unpaid debts, the friend insisted they were liable for payment and took them to court.
+Unfamiliar with court processes and unable to afford a lawyer, Raynor and Moth lost the case.

-Homeless and penniless, and with their weekly tax credits as their only source of income, they decide to walk the 630 mi South West Coast Path.
-They discover that a rucksack feels a lot heavier when you are fifty than when you are twenty.
-They buy cheap rucksacks to replace their own antique ones.

-They take cheap sleeping bags, a light tent from eBay, thin waterproofs, a lot of instant noodles, and hardly any money.
-The first night, on the edge of Exmoor, they take half an hour to put up the tent.
-The next day, aching all over, Ray develops an enormous blister, and they treat themselves to the only cream tea on the trip.

-Another day, desperate for cash, they try to find a cash machine in a pretty village.
-Moth is mistaken for the poet laureate, Simon Armitage, who is also walking the path somewhere, and treated with humour when he denies it.
+Homeless and penniless, and with their weekly tax credits as their only source of income, Ray and Moth decide to walk the 630 mi South West Coast Path.
+They take sleeping bags, a tent, waterproofs, instant noodles and a small amount of money.
+On the first night, on the edge of Exmoor, they take half an hour to put up the tent.
+The next day, aching all over, Ray develops an enormous blister and they treat themselves to the only cream tea on the trip.
+Another day, desperate for cash, they try to find a cash machine in a village.
+Moth is mistaken for the poet laureate, Simon Armitage, who is also walking the path, and treated with humour when he denies it.

-Gradually they learn how to cope with the vagaries of a long-distance walk, hills, heat, cold, rain, navigation, and the curious people, landscapes, and wildlife they encounter as they go.
-The hard exercise somehow helps with Moth's stiffness.

-One night they stay in a campsite run by a ragged bearded man who takes pity on their aches and pains and gives them something to smoke that fills them with relaxed bliss.
+Gradually, Ray and Moth learn to cope with the vagaries of long-distance walking, with its weather, people, landscapes, and wildlife.
+The exercise helps with Moth's symptoms.
+On a campsite, a ragged bearded man gives them something to smoke that fills them with relaxed bliss.
 Walking past the outdoor Minack Theatre, and surprised by the crowds, they are given tickets by a couple in a Land Rover.

 After the first section of the walk, Ray takes a job wrapping sheep fleeces, something she had done on a small scale on her farm.
-She finishes the intense first day's work covered in green slimy lanolin from the wool, her arms aching, and gets up at 5:30 am the next day to do the same.

-On the last day, after walking the whole path in two sections, in two successive summers, they meet a stranger who offers them the tenancy of a flat, right where they are, at Polruan.
+She finishes the intense first day's work covered in lanolin from the wool, her arms aching, and gets up at 5:30 am the next day to do the same.
+On the last day, after walking the whole path in two sections, in two successive summers, a stranger offers them tenancy of a flat at Polruan.